-'MCHW' shall mean the Manual of Contract Documents for Highway Works by the Department for Transport.

-'Noise Regulation' - A monetary value which is paid by the developer for any noise insulation works that may be required following the works.

-'Part 1 Certificate' (issued for Section 38 works) - The certificate issued by the Highway Authority when all highway drainage (and all other drainage contained within the highway), all kerbing with foundations, carriageway sub-base, carriageway base course and vehicle visibility sight lines are completed and to the approval of the Project Engineer.

-'Part 2 Certificate' (issued for Section 38 works) - The certificate issued by the Highway Authority when all works described in the specification and shown in the drawings are completed.

-'Planning Authority' - Normally the relevant District, Borough or City Council although, in some cases, it will be Essex County Council.

-'Principal Contractor' - The person or organisation appointed by the Client to be responsible for the execution of the highway works where there is more than one Contractor

-Principal Designer - The person or organisation appointed by the Client in Projects involving more than one Contractor

-'Project Engineer' shall mean the authorised representative for the Director for Commissioning, Transport and Infrastructure who will manage the scheme and provide technical advice and assistance on behalf of the Highway Authority.
+- 'MCHW' shall mean the Manual of Contract Documents for Highway Works by the Department for Transport. - 'Minor Works Authorisation' This is the term given to the permission to work where the Project Engineer has deemed that a Section 278 Agreement is not required.
+This is mostly used for minor works only (generally less than £20,000). - 'Noise Regulation' A monetary value which is paid by the developer for any noise insulation works that may be required following the works. - 'Part 1 Certificate' (issued for Section 38 works) The certificate issued by the Highway Authority when all highway drainage (and all other drainage contained within the highway), all kerbing with foundations, carriageway sub-base, carriageway base course and vehicle visibility sight lines are completed and to the approval of the Project Engineer. - 'Part 2 Certificate' (issued for Section 38 works) The certificate issued by the Highway Authority when all works described in the specification and shown in the drawings are completed. - 'Planning Authority' Normally the relevant District, Borough or City Council although, in some cases, it will be Essex County Council. - 'Principal Contractor' The person or organisation appointed by the Client to be responsible for the execution of the highway works where there is more than one Contractor. - 'Principal Designer' The person or organisation appointed by the Client in Projects involving more than one Contractor. - 'Project Engineer' shall mean the authorised representative for the Director for Commissioning, Transport and Infrastructure who will manage the scheme and provide technical advice and assistance on behalf of the Highway Authority.
 This person may change as different stages of the process are reached.

+'Relaxation' - a permitted variation from the mandatory requirements of a declared standard.

-'Resident Project Engineer' shall mean the authorised representative for the Director for Commissioning, Transport and Infrastructure who will manage significant highway schemes and provide technical advice and assistance on behalf of the Highway Authority.
+'Resident Project Engineer' - shall mean the authorised representative for the Director for Commissioning, Transport and Infrastructure who will manage significant highway schemes and provide technical advice and assistance on behalf of the Highway Authority.
 This person will be primarily based on the works site.

-Sustainable Drainage Systems (SuDS) - A sequence of management practices and control structures designed to drain surface water in a more sustainable manner than most conventional techniques.
+'Sustainable Drainage Systems' (SuDS) - A sequence of management practices and control structures designed to drain surface water in a more sustainable manner than most conventional techniques.

-'Traffic Regulation Order' (TRO) - Traffic Regulation Orders are required to support most regulatory signs (i.e. - no right turn, no entry, no loading, waiting restrictions) and other restrictions such as speed limits, bus lanes and mandatory cycle lanes as stated in the Traffic Signs Regulations and General Directions 2016.
+'Traffic Regulation Order' (TRO) - A TRO is required to support most regulatory signs (i.e. - no right turn, no entry, no loading, waiting restrictions) and other restrictions such as speed limits, bus lanes and mandatory cycle lanes as stated in the Traffic Signs Regulations and General Directions 2016.

-'Unilateral Undertaking' - A one sided covenant on the part of the Developer to undertake works or provide payment.
+'Unilateral Undertaking' (UU) - A one sided covenant on the part of the Developer to undertake works or provide payment.